nyggus/easycheck/README.rst

         return full_name.split(' ')[0]

 But the checkit module offers also a dedicated function for checking arguments, :code:`check_argument`.
-It offers much more flexibility in some terms (combining various checks) but less in others (since it uses its own messages only).
+It offers much more flexibility in some terms (combining various checks).
 We could use the following approach to reach the same objective:

 .. code-block:: python

     def get_family_name(full_name):
         check_argument(
-            'full_name', full_name,
+            full_name, 'full_name',
             expected_instance=(str, None),
             expected_condition=' ' in full_name.strip()
             )